mrakgr/N-Puzzle-Experiments/readme.md

 Now comes the interesting part.
 For the first time since I started programming a year and a month ago, I now have the skills and the tools to actually make neural nets do something useful, which is compress those huge 500Mb value function files to something manageable.

 I am really curious how well it would go.
 I have no idea what sort of error rate or compression ration can even be expected at all.
 How will adding layers affect things?
 How will I transform the architecture gradually?
 There is a wide world out there waiting for me.

+3/30/2016: Where did the last five days ago?
+I did all sorts of experimenting and managed to compress 1/2000th of the 5MB pattern at a 90% accuracy.
+At first I thought it was due to unsupervised learning, but it seems the net learns much faster with smaller minibatches.

+5Mb seems small at a first glance and I did not expect it to be hard, but it turns out once I unpack the scalars into one-hot encodings and turn them into floats, the 5MB pattern turns into 7Gb.
+Yikes!

+I also seem to be making progress at a really snail's pace.
+What I am going to do is switch to the 3x3 puzzle and try to solve that.
+The total number of states for the 3x3 puzzle is only around 180k which is 30 times less than even the "small" 4x4 pattern.
+Before I do that, I'll first resume work on the [Spiral library](https://github.com/mrakgr/Spiral-V2) and finally do it the right way, along with the convolutional functions.

+This will only take me a week or two hopefully, but after I do this I will be ready to deal with the 3x3 puzzle.
+After that I'll think about my next move.